Sai-Roopesh/.ipynb-to-.py-convertor/README.md

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.

-## License

-This project is open source and available under the [MIT License](LICENSE).
+Here are some ways you can contribute: